bixou/docker-oracle-11g/README.md

 ## 🐳 docker-oracle-11g

 Oracle Express Edition 11g Release 2 based on official image.
-A to create a custom DB is available in `docker/oracle/startup_scripts`
+A script to create a custom DB is available in `docker/oracle/startup_scripts`

 ## ⬇️ Download & Installation